 Water as needed

-Spoon the mixture into the cubes, or drop onto the tray just like you would cookie dough.
-Freeze for several hours or overnight.
+Spoon the mixture onto the tray just like you would cookie dough, or stuff it into the toys.
+Freeze the tray or toys for several hours or overnight.
 If you need to reuse the tray right away, pop out the cubes and store them in a bag or container in the freezer.

 Serve, and turn any hot dog into a happy camper.